abigaile-d/image-classification-cnn-demo/README.md

 pip install -r requirements.txt
 ```

-Open the notebook ```train_cnn.ipynb``` and edit the following variables that can be found in the 2nd cell as described in the notebook:
+Open the notebook ```train_cnn.ipynb``` and modify the following variables, located in the 2nd cell, as described in the notebook:

 ```
 skip_training